-The Leader in You presents a compilation of tales and meaningful lessons from leaders worldwide, who managed to accumulate immense success due to their outstanding communication skills.
+The Leader In You by Dale Carnegie presents a compilation of tales and meaningful lessons from leaders worldwide, who managed to accumulate immense success due to their outstanding communication skills.
 If you’re willing to put in the work and practice the advice given in this book, keep on reading!

 Here are the most important lessons from this book:

 - Work on your unique social skills instead of copying a successful leader.

 - Groups of people are better formed and motivated under a common purpose.